syncthing/syncthing-macos/README.md

 - Xcode, for the Objective-C/Swift compiler
 - Python 3, for the update-release.py script
   - Needs [semver](https://pypi.org/project/semver/) from pip
-- Cocoapods for updating Objective-C/Swift 3th party depedencies
+- Cocoapods for updating Objective-C/Swift 3th party dependencies
 - Golang, only needed for Sparkle Github releases to Appcast XML tool

 # Using XCode